rolandpinter/modern_scientific_methods_in_physics/README.md

 # hw3_numerical_differentiation

-Third short homework, which is aimed to learn about numerical differentiation
+Third short homework, which is about numerical differentiation

+# hw4_diff_eq

+Fourth short homework, which is about numerical differential equation solving